Many misconceptions in Java and similar languages stem from the bad default behaviour. I’ll explain some of them.

 Without break you get fall through execution.
 So in most cases you end up writing break for each case.
 Fall through is rarely needed.
 So why not a keyword for that?
 Or even use the existing (but now unused) goto keyword?
 You could simply go to another case.

 null as default value

-C#, which is similar to Java, actually has a nice solutions for this.
+C#, which is similar to Java, actually has nice solutions for this.
 You can define default values for your types.
-That’s how fields can be nonnull.
+That’s how fields can be nonnull by default.